Best Way to Dry a Black Car After Washing

 We may earn affiliate commissions from links on this page with no additional cost to you.

 One Saturday morning I noticed my neighbor drying his car with a water squeegee.
 I did some research and was shocked to discover that these are a bad idea.
 Here are some things I learned while researching the best and safest ways to dry a car without scratching it.

 What’s the best way to dry a just-washed car?

 Using a large microfiber drying towel is the best way to dry a washed car for most people.
 These towels are super soft to avoid scratching and they soak up loads of water.
-I like to pat dry my car using one or two two of these.
+I like to pat dry my car using one or two of these.
 Read a review of my favorite towel for drying cars!

-Fastest way to dry a car
+The fastest way to dry a car

 Use an Air Dryer like the brilliant Adam’s Air Cannon Car Dryer.
-Its not cheap but its probably the fastest and safest way to wash your car.
+It’s not cheap but its probably the fastest and safest way to wash your car.
 To avoid blowing dust all over your car you should wet the ground around the car first.

 Another option is to skip the drying stage and wash your car with deionized water (see below).